wesreisz/icsaet-prompts/2_languages.md

 - Session titles and descriptions from content.json
 - Speaker presentations and materials from the connector
 - Key takeaways and discussions from real-time data
-- Relevant code examples or case studies
+- Relevant case studies or examples
 - Event ratings and feedback from knowledge base

 ## Output